ejholmes/metaforce/README.md

 * And some other stuff that I haven't quite thought of yet...

 ## Contributing
-If you'd like to contribute code, please for the repository and implement your feature on a new branch, then send me a pull request with a detailed description.
+If you'd like to contribute code, please fork the repository and implement your feature on a new branch, then send me a pull request with a detailed description.
 Please provide applicable rspec specs.